-It is anticipated that given the purpose and focus of the Subjects included in this framework and potential changes in legislation and healthcare policy, that the workforce will need periodic training updates.
-The required frequency of refresher training (or assessment) is indicated within each of the Subjects.
+It is anticipated that given the purpose and focus of the Subjects included in this framework, potential changes in legislation and healthcare policy that the workforce will need periodic training updates.
+The suggested time period is indicated within each of the Subjects.